Methods of Payment

 Agency or employer payment: If your fees are to be paid by a federal or state agency or employer, you must make account payment arrangements before registering.
 Failure to obtain proper authorization may result in late fees being assessed on outstanding balances.
 For more information call the Controller’s Office, 775.753.2110.

 Veterans' deferred payment plan: Contracts for a veteran’s deferment of fees are available for those students who are receiving educational benefits from the Department of Veterans Affairs.

 Contact Student Financial Services to make arrangements for the veterans' plan.
 See the GBC Calendar for payment due dates.

 Income Tax Benefit

 The HOPE "Scholarship" is a tax credit for applicable tuition charges, not a scholarship.
 Eligible independent students or parents of a dependent college student may receive this tax credit.
 For information, contact your tax adviser.

 Penalties for Late Payments

 Students who have a past due balance or are not current on their payments may have their enrollment cancelled and will be dropped from their classes.
+Enrollment cancellation will occur 2 days after the first due date of the semester and monthly thereafter for the duration of the semester.
 Students can request reinstatement and be re-enrolled with the instructior's permission.
 Payment of all past due fees must be made in full at the time of reinstatement.

 Students who have a past due balance of $100.00 or more will have their account placed on hold across all NSHE institutions.
 Students with this hold will not be able to register for classes, request transcripts, view grades, or receive refunds until the balance is paid in full.